-DN6019 - Major Project Realisation: Interior Design and Decoration (2018/19)
+DN6019 - Major Project Realisation: Interior Design and Decoration (2023/24)

-|Module approved to run in 2018/19|
+|Module approved to run in 2023/24

 |Major Project Realisation: Interior Design and Decoration

 |Credit rating for module

-|School||The Sir John Cass School of Art, Architecture and Design (The Cass)|
+|School of Art, Architecture and Design

-|Total study hours||300|
+|Total study hours

-This Major Project module enables Interior Design and Decoration students to prepare for independent practice in the workplace or to progress onto higher studies.
-It is the opportunity to synthesise their specialist knowledge and skills and effectively communicate these.
-In this module, students will carry out the project conceived and developed in the parallel Project Design and Development module, fully realising it in appropriate physical form by the end of the module.
+This Major Project module enables you to prepare for independent practice in the workplace or to progress onto higher studies.
+It is the opportunity to synthesise your specialist knowledge and skills and effectively communicate these.
+In this module, you will carry out the project conceived and developed in the parallel Project Design and Development for Interiors module, fully realising it in appropriate form by its conclusion.

-Students will show that they understand the complex and changing nature of problems in the professional sector of Interior Design and Decoration and can devise and apply realistic strategies for constructing, applying and managing a process designed to provide solutions for complex situations with competing demands.
+You will show that you understand the complex and changing nature of problems in the professional sector of interior design and can devise and apply realistic strategies for constructing, applying and managing a process designed to provide solutions for complex situations with competing demands.

 Prior learning requirements